Leaving the Peddars Way by Train

 Walking

-A Natural Route Structure
+A Point-to-Point Route

-- Arrive by train to Thetford
+- Arrive by train at Thetford

-- Travel to the start at Knettishall Heath
+- Travel to Knettishall Heath

 - Walk north to the coast